 The original focaccia, as we know it today, was made from a dough composed mainly of about a pound of white flour, a pinch of salt, quite a bit of olive oil, and water as needed.

-The dough was spread on a low and oiled baking sheet, the surface of the dough with dimpled by fingers, a pinch of salt a few drops of oil were sprinkled over it.
+The dough was spread on a low and oiled baking sheet, the surface of the dough was dimpled by fingers, and a pinch of salt and a few drops of oil were sprinkled over it.